PootieT/explain-then-translate/README.md

 ## How to generate prompts:

-All translation prompts should be available in `translation_prompts` directory.
+If your are just interested in evaluating language model's performance on code translation, you may skip this section as all prompts are generated in `MultiPL-C2C/translation_prompts` already.
+Within the folder `translation_prompts_chatgpt` contains the prompts we used in our experiment.
+To further control reproducibility, we included `translation_prompts_chatgpt_with_explanation` to include all intermediate step (explanations) as part of the prompt.
+If you want to evaluate other language models with a clean set of templates, use `all`, which contains prompts for 19*19 translation directions.

 To generate these prompt files, we ran:

 ```shell
 cd dataset_builder